zeek/package-manager/doc/source.rst

 --------------------

-The maintainer/operator of a package source may choose to periodically aggregate the metadata contained in its package's :file:`bro-pkg.meta` files.
+The maintainer/operator of a package source may choose to periodically aggregate the metadata contained in its packages' :file:`zkg.meta` (and legacy :file:`bro-pkg.meta`) files.
 The :ref:`zkg refresh <refresh-command>` is used to perform the task.
-For
-example:
+For example:

 .. code-block:: console